 The problem is that without surrender you won’t change.
 So where does the surrender come from and how can we make it happen?

 The birth of surrender comes from the acceptance we experience in step one.
 Surrender to most people implies that they have lost, they are giving up, the fight is over.
 Addicts are not the easiest people to deal with when it comes to losing or letting go so the concept is foreign.
-But it is a must, we need to surrender to the fact that within us we don’t have the power or ability to stop using substances.
+But it is a must; we need to surrender to the fact that within us we don’t have the power or ability to stop using substances.
 That left to our own devices we will use or abuse substances till it kills us.
-The second part of that surrender is accepting that we need help from exterior sources in order to get into recovery.
+The second part of that surrender is accepting that we need help from external sources in order to get into recovery.

 Counter productive belief systems in recovery sound like this.

 - I’ve got this.